-Laura Punnett, Director, Center for Public Health in the New England Workplace
+Laura Punnett, Director, Center for the Promotion of Health in the New England Workplace

 “The unique benefit of working at UMass Lowell is the highly inter-disciplinary mix of faculty and research staff.”

-Laura Punnett, who co-leads the Center for Health and Promotion in the New England Workplace (CPH-NEW), has dedicated her career to making workplaces healthier for people.
+Laura Punnett, who co-leads the Center for the Promotion of Health in the New England Workplace (CPH-NEW), has dedicated her career to making workplaces healthier for people.
 The key, she says, is to get to the heart of the matter so that the right solutions are developed.